NCOC says public gatherings should be discouraged

 ISLAMABAD: Keeping in view prevalence of COVID-19 and its potential to spread quickly, the National Command and Control Centre (NCOC) has issued guidelines related to all types of public gatherings, saying guidelines have been prepared with input from provinces.

-According to the NCOC, public gathering means where people are assembled on any given space; indoor or outdoor, for some purpose such as cultural events, religious gatherings, sports events, entertainment/cultural events, parties, political gatherings or other similar events.
-The NCOC suggested that public gatherings should be discouraged in view of their potential to become super spreaders -- preferably no public gathering be held except those related to economic activity.
+The NCOC suggested that public gatherings should be discouraged in view of their potential to become super spreaders — preferably no public gathering be held except those related to economic activity.
 If holding of public gatherings is unavoidable, then these should be held in well-defined venues which facilitate enforcement of standard operating procedures (SOPs) as under:

 • Indoor events • Maximum participation to be 500 persons or 50 percent of capacity whichever is less.

-• Duration of the event/activity should not exceed three hours. • All persons would be seated -- no standing participation.
+• All persons would be seated — no standing participation.
 Inter-chair distance to be minimum three feet or more.

 • Outdoor events • Entry/exit control. • Density control. • Social distancing. • All persons would be seated – no standing participation.
 Inter-chair distance to be minimum three feet or more.